Toward a Common Understanding of Cryptographic Agility -- A Systematic Review: Results

-The capabilities' quality attribute subcategories are \emph{flexible}, \emph{business-continuous}, and \emph{efficient} in terms of \emph{cost}, \emph{effort}, \emph{time}, and \emph{risk}.
-Within the scope of our final results, we deliberately excluded overly generic values, such as ``great'' or ``heterogeneous''.
-We also considered the quality attribute \emph{modular}~\citer{rfc7696GuideslinesCA} to be too abstract and therefore imprecise in the context of creating a formal definition and thus excluded it.
-Despite not being part of the formal definition, modularity represents a key strategy for facilitating migration and thus achieving cryptographic agility \citer{Ott19ResearchChallenges}, regardless of the specific context, driver or cryptographic asset. \item \textbf{What are the unfied cryptogaphic assets affected by cryptographic agility?} \\ Based on our synthesis we derived the subcategories \emph{keying material} and \emph{encryption method} for cryptographic assets. \emph{Encryption method} can further be divided into \emph{parameters}, \emph{implementations}, and \emph{standards}.
-Other aspects in the literature we deemed to generic for consideration were ``cryptography'', ``cryptographic core'', and ``cryptographic features''. \end{enumerate} With our subcategories as answers to the questions relevant for the definition at hand, we can formulate the following canonical definition of cryptographic agility: \\~\\
+The capabilities' quality attribute subcategories are \emph{flexible}, \emph{business-continuous}, and \emph{efficient} in terms of \emph{cost}, \emph{effort}, \emph{time}, \emph{risk}, and \emph{resources}.
+In our final results, we deliberately exclude overly generic values, such as ``great'' or ``heterogeneous''.
+We also considered the desired capabilities ``support''~\citer{Silonosov2024CAManifestoinE2EE} and ``coordination''~\citer{frauenschlaeger2024CAinOperationalTech} as misleading, since they describe auxiliary or interaction processes rather than distinct capabilities.
+Hence, we also excluded these in order to create a formal definition.

+\textbf{What are the unified cryptographic entities affected by cryptographic agility?} Based on our synthesis we derived the subcategories \emph{keying material} and \emph{encryption method} for cryptographic entities. \emph{Encryption method} can further be divided into \emph{parameters}, \emph{implementations}, and \emph{standards}.
+Other aspects in the literature we appraise as too generic for consideration were ``cryptography'', ``cryptographic core'', and ``cryptographic features''.

+With our subcategories as answers to the questions relevant for the definition at hand, we can formulate the following literature-based definition of cryptographic agility: \\~\\